Meet MASKS: A novel Multi-Classifier's verification approach: Conclusion and Future Works

 \section{Conclusion and Future Works}

-This study aims to develop a verification method to eliminate the errors by integrating multiple classifiers.
+Classification is one of the primary tasks of Artificial Intelligence (AI).
+Nowadays, many classifiers are applied in critical applications, in which errors would cause serious impacts.
+This study aims to develop a multi-agent verification method to reduce errors by integrating multiple classifiers.
+Here, it is shown that a multi-agent scenario could perform better in order to reduce errors.
 To do this, primarily, a property has been defined to present the knowledge of the classifiers.
 Next, a multi-agent system was designed in order to investigate these multiple classifiers.
 Then, a dynamic epistemic logic-based method was developed for reasoning about the aggregation of distributed knowledge.
-This knowledge was both acquired through separate classifiers, and also through external information sources.
-Finally, it was shown that aggregated knowledge may lead to self-awareness for the system.
+This knowledge was acquired through separate classifiers and external information sources.
+Finally, it was shown that aggregated knowledge might lead to refining output results.
 As a result, the model could verify the model for a specific input, if the knowledge of the entire system satisfies its correctness.
+In other words, the system could distinguish robust answers.
 To conclude, a multi-agent system for the knowledge sharing (MASKS) algorithm has been proposed for the aforementioned model.
-This proposed method was applied to the MNIST dataset, as a result, the error rate of the entire system dropped from 2\% to about 0.2\%.
+This proposed method was applied to the Fashion-MNIST, MNIST, and Fruit-360 datasets.
+As a result, the error rate of the entire system dropped significantly.

-In future, we aim to develop an approach that can model time-series classifiers (i.e., for \textit{recurrent neural networks} or \textit{reinforcement learning}) for real-time verifying approaches.
-Moreover, we are going to develop a tool to verify the inputs of any kind of multi-agent system and, to check whether an input point can be verified in the system, or not.
-This tool should be able to manipulate knowledge sharing, in trusted or untrusted networks.
-To enhance the performance of this tool, fuzzy logic must be applied to avoid state space explosion for classifiers, especially where more than two output classes exist.
-Similarly, a large neighborhood set may cause high loads, when applied to real-world problems.
-Consequently, we should define robustness, for classifiers, whilst considering pre-defined confidence levels.
-To do this, we must take into consideration the set of the neighborhood and manipulation, in our verification method.
-This may very well pave the way for defining an approximation approach for our verification methodology.
+Looking into the future, we aim to develop an approach that can model time-series classifiers (i.e., for \textit{recurrent neural networks} or \textit{reinforcement learning}) for real-time verifying approaches.
+Moreover, we will develop a tool to verify any multi-agent system's inputs and check whether an input point can be verified in the system.
+This tool should be able to manipulate knowledge sharing in trusted or untrusted networks.
+To enhance the performance of this tool, fuzzy logic could be applied to avoid state space explosion for classifiers, especially where more than two output classes exist.